-GREG BASSER is Chief Executive Officer of Village Roadshow Entertainment Group (VREG), one of the world’s leading independent global feature film entertainment companies.
-VREG consists of Village Roadshow Pictures (VRP) and Village Roadshow Entertainment Group Asia (VREGA).
+STEVE MOSKO is Chief Executive Officer of Village Roadshow Entertainment Group (VREG), one of the world’s leading global feature film entertainment companies.
+VREG is the holding company of Village Roadshow Pictures and a partner of Perfect Village Entertainment joint venture in China.

-VRP has released 98 Hollywood films (86 in partnership with Warner Bros.) since 1998 with Global Box Office receipts to date in excess of US$16 billion.
-13 of those films have been produced in Australia including the Matrix Trilogy, Happy Feet, Happy Feet 2, Legends of the Guardians, The Great Gatsby, Mad Max: Fury Road and San Andreas.
+VRP has released 100 Hollywood films (90 in partnership with Warner Bros.) since 1998 with Global Box Office receipts to date in excess of US$17 billion.

 Chairman and Chief Executive Officer of Village Roadshow Pictures

-BRUCE BERMAN is Chairman and CEO of Village Roadshow Pictures.
+BRUCE BERMAN (Executive Producer) is Chairman and CEO of Village Roadshow Pictures.
 The company has successful joint partnerships with Warner Bros.
 Pictures and other major studios to co-produce a wide range of motion pictures.

-Berman graduated magna cum laude from UCLA in 1975 with a degree in United States History, after previously attending Cal Arts Film School and Bennington College.
-He got his start in the motion picture business working with Jack Valenti at the MPAA while attending Georgetown Law School in Washington, D.C.
-After earning his law degree, he landed a job with Peter Guber at Casablanca Films in 1978.
-He then worked his way up to a production Vice President at Universal Pictures in 1982, where he supervised John Hughes’ first two films, Sixteen Candles and The Breakfast Club.
+Berman got his start in the motion picture business working with Jack Valenti at the MPAA while attending Georgetown Law School in Washington, DC.
+After earning his law degree, he landed a job at Casablanca Films in 1978 and worked his way up to a production Vice President at Universal Pictures in 1982.

-President and Chief Executive Officer of Village Roadshow Entertainment Group Asia
+President and Chief Executive Officer of Perfect Village Entertainment

-In her role of President and CEO of VRPA, Ms. Eliasoph leads the company in its business of identifying, developing, financing, producing, marketing and distributing feature films which are filmed principally in Chinese and widely distributed in the Chinese-speaking markets.
+In her role of President and CEO of Perfect Village Entertainment, Ms. Eliasoph leads the company in its business of identifying, developing, financing, producing, marketing and distributing feature films which are filmed principally in Chinese and widely distributed in the Chinese-speaking markets.